 When we review PPI complaints that financial businesses have already turned down, we uphold around two thirds of them – on average – in favour of the consumer.

-We are receiving unprecedented volumes of complaints about PPI.
-We are now getting around 2,000 new complaints about PPI every working day.
+We're continuing to receive record numbers of complaints.
+And 2,000 people are now asking us for help with PPI every working day.
 In total we’ve had over 800,000 PPI complaints – the largest number of cases we have ever received about a single financial product.

 Each of these complaints needs to be reviewed and assessed individually by one of our fully trained and skilled casehandlers.
 So to work through all the cases – and resolve all the issues – it's going to take significant amount of time.

 We’ve already recruited over 2,000 new casehandlers and 50 new ombudsmen, to help review and decide individual PPI cases.
 But recruiting the right kind of people – with the special kind of skills and perspective needed to resolve disputes – is only the first bit of the challenge.
 It takes around six months – and a lot of expert guidance and supervision – for a new casehandler or ombudsman to become fully trained up.
 So recruiting lots of people fast isn’t the simple answer to resolving more cases more quickly.